 Critical Element Evidence (Record document and page # for future reference) Comments/Notes/Questions/Suggestions Regarding State Documentation or Evidence For ELP standards: The State adopted ELP achievement standards that address the different proficiency levels of ELs; If the State has developed alternate ELP achievement standards, it has adopted them only for ELs who are students with the most significant cognitive disabilities who cannot participate in the regular ELP assessment even with appropriate accommodations.
 The CE requires state specific evidence to meet.
-Section 6.1 Summary Statement No additional evidence is required or The following additional evidence is no peded/provide brief rationale: [list additional evidence needed w/ •
+Section 6.1 Summary Statement No additional evidence is required or The following additional evidence is not additional evidence needed with the state of the s